undergrad-partner-school

 Wondering about tuition at Delaware Valley University?
 Here is what you need to know.

-In 2023, tuition amounted to $42,140 for all full-time domestic students.
-Delaware Valley University is a private institution, so tuition is the same for all the accepted students.
-Fees per academic year required of full-time students amounted to $2,710 in 2023.
+As a full-time domestic student, you were required to pay tuition of $43,400 in 2025.
+Since this is a private institution, tuition is the same for all the accepted students.
+Fees per academic year required of full-time students came to a total of $2,790 in 2025.

 Books and Supplies